bseverns/ArduinoSculpture_MCAD/README.md

 - [unit4](unit4/README.md) — spot warm bodies with PIR sensors and trigger noise like a pro.
 - [unit5](unit5/README.md) — sling data between Arduino, Processing, and the web without losing any bytes.

 Unit numbers follow the original syllabus, so yeah, we jump from 2 to 4.
-We did no-code work in unit 3 where we spent an hour alone, without cell phones or media sources I controlled, just existing in the world.
+We did no-code work in unit 3 where we spent an hour alone, without cell phones or media sources we could personally controll, just existing in the world and noticing it happen.
 I need to do that more for myself.

 Check -link- soon for photo/video documentation!